 Bison have poor eyesight but acute hearing and an excellent sense of smell.
 The sounds they make range from a pig-like grunt to an aggressive bellow.

-In 1800, it was estimated there were forty million bison, by 1883, there were few wild bison in the United States - most were in Yellowstone National Park.
+In 1800, it was estimated there were 40 million bison, by 1883, there were few wild bison in the United States - most were in Yellowstone National Park.
 By 1900, there were less than a thousand left in North America.
 The majority of the forty million animals were killed in a fifty-five year period, beginning in 1830.
 Many people denounced the slaughter; few did anything to stop it.
 Fortunately, a small, devoted group of conservationists managed to save a few hundred.
-The bison we see and enjoy today were raised from these few survivors.